fatiperea/saucedemo-login-automation-perea/README.md

 ## 📝 Notes
 - All dependencies are defined in `pom.xml`.
-- SLF4J warnings may appear but do not affect test execution.
 - The login flow is a basic example and can be extended to more complex scenarios.